If you are already dealing with facial acne, chances are that other areas of your body are also prone to this inflammatory condition.

 You can use these exfoliating acids in the form of cleansers and wash the affected area, or you can also use them in leave-on products such as exfoliating solutions and lightweight creams.

-On the other hand, avoid any type of physical exfoliation such as loofah, brushes, or abrasive scrubs as these are not helpful.
+On the other hand, avoid any physical exfoliation such as loofah, brushes, or abrasive scrubs, as these are not helpful.

 Anything abrasive can rupture the bump and cause pus and bacteria to spread and affect the surrounding area.